ordina-jworks/ordina-jworks.github.io/_posts/2019-07-11-deploy-spring-boot-kubernetes.md

 service/kubernetesdemo created
 ```

-The application is now accessible through http://IP_ADDRESS:NODE_PORT.
-So if you are using Minikube, the IP should be http://192.168.99.100:30080/.
+The application is now accessible through `http://IP_ADDRESS:NODE_PORT`.
+So if you are using Minikube, the IP should be `http://192.168.99.100:30080/`.

 ## Conclusion
-I hope this went easy for you.
-There is a lot of documentation available on the Internet if you want to learn more about the power of Kubernetes.
+There is a lot of documentation available on the internet if you want to learn more about the power of Kubernetes.
 Think about the options and features that are available when using this platform.
 You can integrate it with your CI / CD tools (automated deployments!), autoscaling, ... .
 The options are endless.
 If you have any questions or feedback, I would love to hear them from you.